ccodwg/Covid19CanadaArchive/README.md

 ## Acknowledgements

+Shannon Fiedler created the banner image for the Canadian COVID-19 Data Archive.

 Many people are to thank for contributing archived data and code to this repository.

 * [Jens von Bergmann](https://github.com/mountainMath)